jnmeyr/ambiio/README.md

 ## Version ##

-0.1
+0.2

 ## Arguments ##

 * --controller.pipe.path *path*: Path of the pipe controller file

+* --controller.http.host *host*: Host of the http controller
+* --controller.http.port *port*: Port of the http controller

 * --consumer.printer.pixels *pixels*: Number of pixels of the next printer consumer
-* --consumer.printer.every *every*: Frequency of the current printer consumer in milliseconds
+* --consumer.printer.every *every*: Frequency of the current printer consumer

 * --consumer.serial.pixels *pixels*: Number of pixels of the next serial consumer
-* --consumer.serial.every *every*: Frequency of the current serial consumer in milliseconds
+* --consumer.serial.every *every*: Frequency of the current serial consumer
 * --consumer.serial.name *name*: Name of the current serial consumer

 * --consumer.socket.pixels *pixels*: Number of pixels of the next socket consumer
-* --consumer.socket.every *every*: Frequency of the current socket consumer in milliseconds
+* --consumer.socket.every *every*: Frequency of the current socket consumer
 * --consumer.socket.host *host*: Host of the current socket consumer
 * --consumer.socket.port *port*: Port of the current socket consumer